mzhao3333/projects/Cyclistic Bike Share Case Study/R Scripts/README.md

 A majority of my work was on data cleaning and processing.
 I don't think this dataset was very suitable for any linear regressions or modeling so I mainly looked at the mins/maxs/avgs, etc.

-I don't know how they collect this data but some data validation rules like a picklist or character formatting would make it a lot better.
+I don't know how this data was collected but some data validation rules like a picklist or character formatting would make it a lot better.